Reactive Architectures: Comparing Vert.x to Spring WebFlux

 On to Vert.x and Spring WebFlux

 From an architecture standpoint, Vert.x is Reactive in that it uses a message-driven architecture and non-blocking modules to keep thread counts low and blocking to a minimum.
-It’s core is a set of event loops, one per thread with a default of one thread per CPU-core.
+Its core is a set of event loops, one per thread with a default of one thread per CPU-core.
 Each event loop passes messages between components.
 While Reactive, this is neither Rx nor Reactive Streams.
 As the Wikipedia entry for Vert.x says:

 Similar environments written in other programming languages include Node.js for JavaScript, Twisted for Python, Perl Object Environment for Perl, libevent for C, reactPHP and amphp for PHP and EventMachine for Ruby.